shayanbo/VideoPlayerContainer/README.md

 * We use `@ViewState` variable to condition which image to use in the Widget.
 (ViewModel's Output)
 * We call service method to complete the widget's work (ViewModel's Input)

+## Access Modifiers in Service

+We encourage adopters to author Widget and its Service in the same source file.
+In this way, we can make full use of access modifiers on Service.

+1. If you are creating a **Widget Service** that is only used by its Widget, `fileprivate` is better to modify the Service class.
+Since it's only able to be accessed by the Widget in the same source file.
+Also, keep using `private` to modify those properties and methods that are used only inside the Service.
+2. If you are creating a **Widget Service** that offers some API for other services, `internal` or `public` is better to modify the Service class.
+Since other services have to access your Service Type in the compilation time.
+Also, keep using `private` to modify those properties and methods that are used only inside the Service and using `fileprivate` to modify those properties and methods that are used only by its Widget.
+3. If you are creating a **Non-Widget Service** that offers some API for other services, `internal` or `public` is better to modify the Service class.
+Since other services have to access your Service Type in the compilation time.
+Also, keep using `private` to modify those properties and methods that are used only inside the Service

 ## Idea / Bug / Improvement

 Feel free to report issues and let's improve it together 😀